 Ask if there are any questions.
 When everyone is ready, say 'Go' and let the game begin.
 (Note: You will need to set a time limit.
 If no one has a completed paper by the end of the time, give a prize to the person who has the most answers filled in.)

-Have prizes ready.
+Have four prizes ready in case of a tie.

-On Your Own: Remind your student(s) that their Memory Challenges are due tomorrow.
+Homework: Remind your students that their Memory Challenges are due tomorrow.

 Sing a joyful song.